 - a.
 Names, titles, departments and emails of Emory University PI's - b.
 Layperson's abstract of the proposed project (up to 250 words) - c.
 Names of other Emory University researchers (including students) involved, including name, title, department, role in project - d.
-Narrative description of proposed project written for a multi-school, multidisciplinary audience using the following sub-headings (three-page limit, 12-pt font, single spaced)

-- i.
-Project objectives - ii.
+Narrative description of proposed project written for a multi-school, multidisciplinary audience using the following sub-headings (three-page limit, 12-pt font, single spaced) - i.
+Project objectives ii.
 Background and previous work as appropriate iii.
-Research approach and methods - iv.
+Research approach and methods

+- iv.
 Explanation of how project success will be evaluated - v.
 Anticipated schedule for completion - e.
 Brief description of how the project will address the following criteria using the following subheadings (see "Assessment" below): - i.
 Academic quality and impact (maximum 100 words) - ii.
 Innovation (maximum 100 words) - iii.
 Outcomes and sustainability (maximum 100 words) - f.
 Budget and budget justification, explaining in detail all anticipated expenditures including, if applicable, a description of other funds secured or applied for overlapping projects - g.
 Brief letter from the Department Chair (or appropriate supervisor) endorsing the application - h.
 Curriculum vitae: 2-page maximum, current, for each PI - i.
 Curriculum vitae: 1-page maximum, current, for additional team members

 Please indicate if any project participant has received Halle Institute funding in the past and if so, provide the name and date of the award and indicate whether an end-of-project report was submitted.
-Previous awardees may apply for funding no sooner than two years from the end date of the last project funded by the Halle Institute.

-Applicants should prepare their proposals well ahead of the deadline to provide time for an endorsement letter from the PI's Department Chair (or appropriate supervisor).
-Completed applications should be submitted via email to halle.global@emory.edu.
+Applicants should prepare their proposals well ahead of the deadline to provide time for an endorsement letter from the Pl's Department Chair (or appropriate supervisor).